Snorfermino/tips/README.md

   [Ray Wender Lich's UIAnimation](https://www.raywenderlich.com/113674/ios-animation-tutorial-getting-started)
 ## Notes
 Inable to complete this work, i have learnt many things about Swift and XCODE.
-Mostly about animation and
+Most hours i spent on animation and Auto Layouts.
+I had used code in Naeim and Peter project in mine.

 ## License